 Finally, think about how you can bring TIME into the equation.

-In particular, time can be a really powerful motivator if it is something that is reoccurring.
-For example, if you can set up a goal that can be completed daily, weekly, or monthly… then you can get some real results.
+Time can be a really powerful motivator.
+Especially so if it is something that is reoccurring.
+For instance, if you can set up a goal that can be completed on daily, weekly, or monthly basis… now you’re talking.
 For example, if you set the goal to learn at least one sign a day, you are not only accomplishing a goal, you are also creating a habit, a SYSTEM that becomes more about the process than the outcome.

-Go ahead and try setting a SMART goal yourself and see what you can come up with!
+In the meantime, try creating a SMART goal for yourself and see what you can come up with!